 The Team Dilemma is how we balance the tensions between being an effective, autonomous and motivating leader with being a supportive and loyal member of a senior team.

 These 10 dilemmas are explored in more detail in the book “A Systematic Guide to Business Acumen and Leadership using Dilemmas: Includes Organizational Health, Agility, Resilience and Crisis Management”, published Feb 2016 by Ken Thompson.

 One of the best ways to explore dilemmas in using simulations as this provides a safe environment where mistakes can be made resulting in learning but not putting your business at risk.

 xSim is a sophisticated team-based B2C Business Acumen and Strategy Simulation involving running a national unit of a major global business in the real-time entertainment space.
 As the national leadership team you are totally responsible for the financial and non-financial performance whilst you also try to manage a number of major incidents over a full year of trading.

 ySim is an in-depth team-based B2B Business Acumen and Strategy Simulation where you and your colleagues are the senior leadership team of a global life sciences business.
 As a team you must make challenging operational and investment decisions for each of 4 years as you take full P&L responsibility for a comprehensive product portfolio spanning 5 major global regions.
 As a team you must also react to constant internal and market challenges throughout each trading year.

 Compete is a head-to-head competitive business acumen simulation playing against up to 5 other teams in real-time.
 Compete can be configured to represent almost any kind of business and a set of custom business decisions can be setup for each round.

-We also have a number of Business Acumen simulations for the Automotive, Pharmaceutical, Cruise/Hospitality, Technology, Retail Fashion and Retail/Convenience Store sectors.
+We also have a number of Business Acumen simulations for the Automotive, Pharmaceutical, Cruise/Hospitality, Technology and Retail Fashion sectors.